 - unless otherwise ordered by the Supreme Court of Maryland, the record of Commission proceedings filed with the Supreme Court of Maryland and any proceedings before the Court are open to the public.

 - if the judge provides the Commission with a written waiver, the Commission may release confidential information.

 8. How long does it take the Commission to investigate a complaint and will the Commission tell me what action it takes?

 It may take a few months or many months for the investigation and final disposition of a complaint, depending upon the complexity of the matter and the number and complexity of other pending complaints.

-Although the investigation is confidential, the Commission will notify the Complainant of the following actions: the complaint has been dismissed; the complaint was brought to the judge’s attention and no public action was taken; the Commission has entered into a Conditional diversion agreement; or the Commission has authorized the filing of charges against the judge, and made findings in referring the matter to the Maryland Court of Appeals with its recommendation.
+Although the investigation is confidential, the Commission will notify the Complainant of the following actions: the complaint has been dismissed; the complaint was brought to the judge’s attention and no public action was taken; the Commission has entered into a Conditional diversion agreement; or the Commission has authorized the filing of charges against the judge, and made findings in referring the matter to the Supreme Court of Maryland with its recommendation.